niemtec/obsidian-vault-backup/Omnipresent itch to create.md

   - "[[ADHD]]"
 ---
 > [!quote]
-> An itch to change the conditions of life.
+> We live with an itch at our core that can only be scratched in certain ways.
+An itch to change the conditions of life.

 - People with ADHD feel an abiding need to create something.
 This unnamed appetite is omnipresent and with us all the time.
 - Regardless of whether we understand what it is or not; the act of creation offers the magnet's north pole to our south and clicks us together.